yifei99/SAL-Cryptopulse/README.md

 Alternatively, you can install it manually:

-1.Clone the repo:
+1. Clone the repo:

 git clone https://github.com/aamitssharma07/SAL-Cryptopulse.git

 cd SAL-Cryptopulse

-2.Install dependencies in a virtual environment:
+2. Install dependencies in a virtual environment:

 python -m venv env_crypto